 This beachy DIY ice dye throw blanket didn’t turn out exactly how I planned, but so many people loved it so I thought I’d share how I made it today.
-But you might see it get a little more tweaking in the future (or maybe I might start from scratch and sew pillows out of this!).
+[UPDATE: see the new version, Ice Dye Throw 2.0 at the bottom of this post].
 For my spring home tour (which you can catch here, if you missed it), I wanted to lighten up my decor without spending a lot of money and one of the ways I brightened up the bedroom was to switch in some blue accessories and put away my thick winter wool blanket.
 Without a blanket though, the bed looked so naked – it’s funny how we get used to something, isn’t it?
 To add color, but no extra weight, I made this cute DIY ice dye throw blanket using a piece of cotton, boho cotton trim, procion fabric dyes – and ice, of course!

 I’ve been ice dyeing fabrics for years – you might remember my diy ice dyed pillows or my ice dye napkin tutorial.
 I love the technique because it’s practically foolproof.
 The problem I had was that I recently ordered six new procion dyes and the company sent me two incorrect colors.
 Of course one of the missing colors (a deeper, darker version of my new wall color, with a bit more blue) was earmarked for this DIY ice dye throw blanket project.
 Impatient, I went ahead and used another teal hue (parakeet) but it was a little too lurid.
-So I ice dyed (well, snow dyed) it again with teal, which ended up way darker than I had hoped.
+So I dyed it again with teal, which ended up way darker than I had hoped.
 But the thing about dyeing – especially ice dyeing – is that it’s always a little bit of an adventure.
 Different, unexpected colors pop out of the dye, the dye settles in a different way each time – that’s the fun part of learning how to dye with ice!
-So I’m excited to keep experimenting with my idea for a beachy meets boho, ice dyed throw.
-While I tinker, here’s how I created this version!

 Supplies for a Beachy DIY Ice Dye Throw Blanket: